Cadillac Seville: Third generation (1986–1991)

-Only four exterior colors were available for the STS this year: White Diamond, Sable Black, Black Sapphire, or Carmine Red.
+Four exterior colors were available for the STS in 1989: White Diamond, Sable Black, Black Sapphire, or Carmine Red.
 1,893 Seville Touring Sedans (STS) were produced for the 1989 model year.
 The first models were leftovers from the Cars and Concepts run of the 1988 production year with the special sticker located on the lower part on the inside of the driver's door.
 These were produced prior to December 1988 for the 1989 production year and are rare.
 The last 6 digits of these VIN numbers would be below 808000.
 As with the 1988 model, a special 3.25" x 2" black/silver chrome label was affixed to the lower inside area of the driver-side front door by Cars and Concepts identifying it as one of the original STS models.

-In 1990, the Seville got a new fuel injection system which brought the horsepower up to 180.
-Front park lamps were no longer mounted in the fender on any Cadillac but the STS was further modified.
-New side and rear body color fascias gave the car a sportier, more aggressive look.
-Also added was dual exhaust with bright stainless outlets, a larger STS trunk script, standard Teves anti-lock braking system with rear discs, and 16-inch machine finished alloy wheels on Goodyear Eagle GT+4 tires.
+In 1990, the Seville received a new fuel injection system, increasing horsepower to 180.
+Front park lamps were no longer fender-mounted with any Cadillac model, and the STS was further modified, receiving revised side and rear body color fascias as well as dual exhaust outlets with bright stainless outlets, a larger STS trunk script, standard Teves anti-lock braking system with rear discs, and 16-inch machine finished alloy wheels on Goodyear Eagle GT+4 tires.
 A driver's side airbag was also added to Seville and STS.
 While the engine was the same as used in regular Seville models, the transmission had a special final drive ratio of 3.33:1 for better acceleration.
 The 1990 STS also received its own body designation of 6KY69 and prices started at $36,320.
 1990 STS production totaled 2,811 vehicles.

-There were no body changes in 1991 but there was a new 4.9-liter V8 under the hood coupled to a 4T60E electronically controlled transmission.
-The new V8 no longer used the A.I.R. system and additional refinements to the internals brought the horsepower up to 200.
+There were no body changes in 1991, and the V8's displacement increased to 4.9-liter and featured a 4T60E electronically controlled transmission.
+The new V8 no longer used the A.I.R. system and additional refinements to the internals increased horsepower to 200.
 The only change to the STS was the removal of the rear bucket seats for a full-width bench and new front seats with larger side bolsters taken from the prior year's Eldorado Touring Coupe.
-2,206 were produced.
+2,206 STS were produced.